seedinvest/coffeescript-style-guide/README.md

 ### DRY

-Strive for DRY, mind that [premature DRY is the same evil as premature optimization][dry].
+Strive for DRY, but mind that [premature DRY is the same evil as premature optimization][dry].

 ### Asynchronous flow